NanJ90/dew_2024_CHIL/README.md

 # Preparation- installing necessary packages:
-The required libraries and packages are stored in requirements.txt. run `pip install -r requirements.txt`
+The required libraries and packages are stored in requirements.txt.
+Run `pip install -r requirements.txt`

 # The project file structure:
 ```